callmezyos/callmezyos.github.io/portfolio.md

 ### <b><u>The Skull Kid</u></b>
 <img src="http://Callmezyos.github.io/images/SkullKid-Optimized.gif" alt="A gif showing off the Skull Kid level" style="width:500px;height:200px;vertical-align: right">
 - The Skull Kid was a college project in which a small team just a made a vertical slice of on original concept in a few weeks.
+- Disciplines were split up amongst the students, who then worked collaboratively to put together a GDD and vertical slice.
 - The Skull Kid takes place in the world of The Legend of Zelda: Majora's Mask but from the view of the Skull Kid
 - For this project I was the Level Designer
+- Ideally, this is where the game would start.
+Having players go around the village causing mayhem, resulting in the eventual theft of Majora Mask.
+- Main features included: Skull kid model, Spline camera intro,working mini-map, and multiple objectives [although the footage only depicts 1 objective]

 ### <b><u>Charred Alive</u></b>
 <div align="center"><blockquote class="imgur-embed-pub" lang="en" data-id="a/90tvLY6"  ><a href="//imgur.com/a/90tvLY6">Charred Alive - Simulation and Serious Games Level</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></div>
 - Charred Alive was one of the first college projects I worked on (you can tell by the level design lol)
 - Was designed for a Simulation and Serious games class with the intention of teaching people about fire safety
+- Players started on the 2nd floor of a burning building and had to successfully and safely get out of the building in a limited amount of time, while following the fire safety procedures.
+- Ideally, there would have been a quiz before you started the level, then you would take what you learned in the quiz and apply it to the simulation.
+- Main features included: Testing door knob temperature, staying low beneath the smoke, pulling alarms, and prompting players about not using the elevator.

 ## <b><u><a href="http://callmezyos.github.io/images/Alex.Lueck.pdf" rel="nofollow noopener">View & download my resume</a></u></b>